defold/extension-spine/docs/index.md

 ![Setup the Spine Scene](spinescene.png)

 Spine Json
-: The Spine JSON file to use as source for bone and animation data.
+: The Spine JSON file to use as source for bone and animation data (Note: the file must have extension `.spinejson`).

 Atlas
 : The atlas containing images named corresponding to the Spine data file.